sonali689/ML-fundamentals/Readme.md

-# Voice Morph Companion
-## Introduction
-This is a project taken up by Electronics Club in the Summer of 2024.
-The Project involves implementing a Chatbot on Raspberry Pi, Audio Classification on Arduino Nano BLE and Constructing a touch screen using IR WAV.

-The Repository Contains the Resources of Project Clearly documented in week wise progress.
-Please contact Electronics Club of IIT Kanpur for any further details of the Project.

 ### Week 1
 In week 1,We focus on various topics such as basic Python programming, machine learning, support vector machines, and libraries.
 The aim is to provide foundational knowledge and hands-on practice through structured assignments and examples.